sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/introduction.md

 ### 🙌 Thank You!

-Thank you for your interest in contributing to SidecarT!
+Thank you for your interest in contributing to SidecarTridge Multi-device!
 Your contributions are valuable to SidecarT.
 Let's build something great together!